Rajpratik71/sheepdog-wiki/Cluster-Management-Backends.md

 # Corosync

-Corosync runs on every node as a dademon.
+Corosync runs on every node as a daemon.

-Corosync can only works reliably with less than 15 nodes, due to its implementation and design goal for small sized cluster.
+Corosync can only work reliably with less than 15 nodes, due to its implementation and design goal for small sized cluster.

 # Zookeeper